adamfoneil/LearnEF/README.md

 I've messed with EF before so I'm not totally new to it, but there are a couple things about it I still find excruciating.

+This is obviously just scratching the surface btw.

 # The Good
 I like that I could implement [Base Table](https://github.com/adamfoneil/LearnEF/blob/master/LearnEF.Database/Conventions/BaseTable.cs) conventions, such as a standard `Id` property and some common date stamp columns.
 I like that it was easy to set these properties [during a save](https://github.com/adamfoneil/LearnEF/blob/master/LearnEF/OrdersContext.cs#L28-L32).